royerlab/napari-chatgpt/README.md

 https://user-images.githubusercontent.com/1870994/235770828-0f829f76-1f3d-44b8-b8e8-89fcbcde6e11.mp4

+Note: You could even ask for it in markdown format, which would look better (not shown here).

 ##
 Next I ask Omega to make a widget that lets me filter segments by area.
 And it works beautifully.
 Arguably it is not rocket science, but the thought-to-widget time ratio must be in the hundreds when comparing Omega to an average user trying to write their own widget: